 - Connection costs to the Internet (i.e. direct link).

-- Hardware/Software: This includes costs of sophisticated computer, modem, routers, etc.
+- Hardware/Software: This includes the costs of sophisticated computers, modems, routers, etc.

 - Set Up: This includes employee work hours involved in designing and installing a suitable website.